stephensxu/evigilo/README.md

 Evigilo is a minimalist API to store/track your database changes.

+Evigilo is specifically designed to be used as a microservice with **zero** dependencies on your current application.

 ## Why?

 ### Why not use papertrail or any other db-centric solution?

 We already have a pretty extensive messaging infrastructure at Gogobot and we try to refactor all the non-user-centric-logic out to micro-services.

+It also makes more sense that this code will be external, without cluttering the application with more code.

 ### Plugins support (Planned)

 We plan on adding plugin support (similar to what I did for [cashier](https://github.com/ahawkins/cashier)), this means, you will be able to add `evigilo-aws` and store the change data on `AWS::S3` as JSON files.